YoursTruly2095/playdate_rpg_interface/README.md

 'after' is the name of the icon to insert this icon after in the menu.
 If not present the ison is inserted at the end

-'shift_ratio' is the ratio of angle required to move past this icons, compared with normal
+'shift_ratio' is the ratio of angle required to move past this icon, compared with normal

 Other API functions are